-When marauding Vikings approached what is now the North York coast over a thousand years ago, the view that greeted them — the bulge of the moors meeting the sea in a line of dark crags — prompted them to name this part of England the Land of Cliffs, or Cleveland, now known today as Yorkshire’s Heritage Coast.
+When marauding Vikings approached what is now the North York coast over a thousand years ago, the view that greeted them — the bulge of the moors meeting the sea in a line of dark crags — prompted them to name this part of England the Land of Cliffs, or Cleveland, now known today as Yorkshire and Cleveland’s Heritage Coast.

 Starting from Staithes, you’ll be greeted by multicoloured fishing cobbles bobbing at their moorings behind the harbour’s stone piers, and a mass of orange pantiled houses, jostling shoulders for space between the cliffs and the water, exactly the sort of pleasant scenery you’d expect from such a coastal setting.